two sugar bugs

 Disclosure | This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Is it raspberry donuts or raspberry doughnuts??
 I have often said “doughnuts” goes with yeast.
-When I did a little research, it appears we have just gotten lazy and donuts is used because the word is shorter.
+I did a little research, it appears we have just gotten lazy and donuts is used because the word is shorter.

 While my family loves baked cake donuts, like these sprinkle donuts, lemon donuts or Oreo donuts, I have been on a quest to make a baked yeast donut.